If you're recently bereaved you may be worried about how you’ll manage financially.

 You can apply for a Funeral Expenses Payment if you’re responsible for paying for someone’s funeral.
-It can help towards the cost but it’s unlikely to cover everything – the average award in 2017/18 was £1,461.
+It can help towards the cost but it’s unlikely to cover everything.
 The Funeral Expenses Payment isn’t usually repayable.
 However, if the deceased left behind money or other assets these may have to be used to pay back any payment you received.
 If you live in Scotland you can apply for a similar benefit instead, known as the Funeral Support Payment.

 Other state benefits

 When you lose a partner or someone else who helped pay the bills, it can often result in a sharp fall in your household income.
 Depending on your new situation you might be entitled to certain state benefits and tax credits.
 There are various benefits calculators that can help you find out what benefits you may be entitled to and how to claim these.